Q&A: Answers to Your Most Pressing Commerce Media Questions

 Commerce media incorporates elements from brand and performance marketing to meet full-funnel objectives.
 While major players like Amazon and Walmart dominate the retail media space, commerce media has helped even the playing field, giving non-retail businesses new opportunities to engage and monetize their audiences across the open web.

-The analysts and the consultants seem to agree that it will meet these high expectations.
-But beyond the charts and analytics, it just makes sense.
-Commerce media is a highly untapped, easily monetizable channel with tremendous room for growth.
-With the potential to drive over $280 billion for advertisers in the form of higher ROAS by 2026, it boasts many of the benefits that advertisers have been asking for: accountability, consumer privacy, first-party data, robust demographics, behavioral targeting, brand safety, and high-LTV customers.
+With the potential to drive over $280 billion for advertisers in the form of higher ROAS by 2026, it boasts many of the benefits that advertisers have been asking for.
+This includes accountability, consumer privacy, first-party data, robust demographics, behavioral targeting, brand safety, and high-LTV customers.

 We should be clear that retailers should maintain tight control of their customer data.
-But with that said, technology like data clean rooms can help advertisers secure customer privacy, build excellent lookalike models, and use predictive analytics to accurately put the right ad in front of the right person at the right time.
-For example, purchase history and demographic data offer powerful ways to analyze consumer buying habits.
-Advertisers can feed this data into automation and artificial intelligence tools for smarter targeting.
-And with closed-loop attribution and greater transparency into campaign performance, it becomes easy to attribute ads directly to outcomes.
+But with that said, technology like data clean rooms can help advertisers secure customer privacy, build excellent lookalike models, and use predictive analytics to put the right ad in front of the right person at the right time.

 You mentioned accountability.
 How is commerce media more accountable than other media?

-Technically, all media is accountable, but traditional media and other digital media outside of performance marketing use squishy metrics where ads can’t be directly attributable to results.
-There is always some level of extrapolation in traditional media.
 But commerce media connects ad impressions directly to the sale, helping to close the attribution loop for marketers seeking greater accountability from their ad investments.
-Attribution at this scale – from the top of the funnel to the bottom — has eluded the advertising industry for a long time, so it’s encouraging to see the growth of a new channel that is working to bridge this gap.
+Attribution at this scale – from the top of the funnel to the bottom – has eluded the advertising industry for a long time, so it’s encouraging to see the growth of a new channel that is working to bridge this gap.

-And what are the brand safety advantages of an ecommerce environment?
+What are the brand safety advantages of an ecommerce environment?

 • Find a partner who will customize and test with you to ensure your integration is set up for success.
 Turnkey solutions that open new revenue streams without extensive in-house capabilities can help to expedite the process.

 If done right, commerce media placements will not distract from the customer journey but instead enhance it.
 For example, ad units should match the look and feel of your site to create consistency and establish trust.
-A solid commerce media strategy will put the needs of consumers first, tapping into first-party insights to deliver tailored offers based on their behavior and preferences.
-Showing consumers that you can anticipate their needs – e.g., serving a travel offer to a customer who has purchased tickets to a concert or event away from their home – goes a long way toward building loyalty and driving customer retention.
+A solid commerce media strategy will put consumers’ needs first, tapping into first-party insights to deliver tailored offers based on their behavior and preferences.

 As commerce media continues to evolve, how do you anticipate it will impact the rest of the digital advertising landscape?